thesadru/disnake/docs/api.rst

 API Reference
 ===============

-The following section outlines the API of disnake.
+The following section otlines the API of disnake.

 .. note::

-    This module uses the Python logging module to log diagnostic and errors in an output independent way.
-If the logging module is not configured, these logs will not be output anywhere.
+    This module uses the Python logging module to log diagnostic and errors in an otput independent way.
+If the logging module is not configured, these logs will not be otput anywhere.
 See :ref:`logging_setup` for more information on how to set up and use the logging module with disnake.

 Version Related Info
 ---------------------

-There are two main ways to query version information about the library.
+There are two main ways to query version information abot the library.
 For guarantees, check :ref:`version_guarantees`.

 .. data:: version_info